javierivanov/ObsSM/README.md

-# ObsSM 0.3 version
+# ObsSM 0.4 version
 ALMA Log's State Machine Parser

 #Discovery: Transitions

-This is a new application to discover transitions into the log to generate a SCXML model.
+This is an application to discover transitions into the log, generating a SCXML model.

 ##Usage: